 Achieving any degree at University is great, but some aspire for something greater.
 Getting a first-class honours at university is a way of proving your academic prowess, commitment to study, and determination to achieve the very best that you can.
 Getting a first is difficult, but far from impossible.
 In this guide, you’ll be given the essential tips and techniques so that you can excel at every stage of university.

-HOW CAN THIS BOOK HELP?
+HOW CAN THIS GUIDE HELP?

-This book will take you through the entire degree process.
+This guide will take you through the entire degree process.
 From choosing and planning your course, to acing coursework, to passing exams, this guide examines each extensively.
 You’ll get an insight into what kind of learner you are, the best studying styles for you, as well as tips for getting a first at every stage of assessment during your degree.
 With all this in mind, you’ll be in great shape to unlock your full potential at degree level.